How Much Does It Cost to Install a Transfer Switch for a Generator? (2023 Update)

-The transfer switch and installation are only two costs to consider in setting up a complete backup generator system.
+The transfer switch and installation are the only costs to consider when setting up a complete backup generator system.
 You also have to think about the cost of the generator, whether you do a standby or portable generator, and the installation difficulty.

-Although you can buy these components individually, many transfer switches come with inlet boxes and cords in all-inclusive kits, and some even come with the generator.
+Although you can buy these components individually, many transfer switches come with inlet boxes and cords in all-inclusive kits; some even come with the generator.
 These packages range in price from about $350 to $1,000 or more.

 Does Insurance Cover a Generator Transfer Switch?